subdit/tic-tac-toe/README.md

 The tic-tac-toe-project
 subdit@github
-# tic-tac-toe-client
+# tic-tac-toe-game

-This tic-tac-toe project is absolutely for beginner and still have a lot of work to finish up.
+This tic-tac-toe project is absolutely for beginner and have more rooms to finish in the sytle and add more features function as you would love to.

 ## Getting Started